 Heidi has a Certificate in Canine and Feline Veterinary Health Nutrition, which means she can give you lots of helpful feeding advice for your pets.

 Donna Stewart qualified in 2002 and has been working at Bourne since 2007.
 Donna has trained all the nurses at Bourne, bar 4!
 Her main interests are in-depth medical cases.

-Donna has six guinea pigs, a cat and a tortoise and when they aren’t keeping her busy, her two children are!
+Donna has six guinea pigs, 2 cats and a tortoise and when they aren’t keeping her busy, her two children are!